ubpb/metacrunch/Readme.md

 #### Defining transformations

 To process, transform or manipulate data use the `#transformation` hook.
-A transformation can be implemented as a block, a lambda or as an object.
+A transformation can be implemented as a block, a lambda or as an (callable) object.
 To learn more about transformations check the section about [implementing transformations](#implementing-transformations) below.

 The current data object (the object that is currently read by the source) will be passed to the first transformation as a parameter.
 The return value of a transformation will then be passed to the next transformation - or to the destination if the current transformation is the last one.